 What is Pancreas?

-Pancreas is a long, flat gland present in the belly.
-It is a vital part of the digestive system and a controller of blood sugar levels.
+Pancreas (plural: pancreata) is a long, flat gland present in the belly.
+It is a vital part of the digestive system and is responsible for regulating blood sugar levels.
 The pancreas secretes digestive enzymes such as proteases, amylase and lipase into the duodenum.
 These enzymes help to digest proteins, sugars and fat respectively.
 Islets of Langerhans are embedded in the pancreas that secretes the hormones insulin and glucagon into the blood.

 A healthy pancreas produces chemicals in appropriate quantities to digest the food.

 The pancreas consists of exocrine glands that create enzymes which are essential for digestion.
 These enzymes contain chymotrypsin and trypsin to digest proteins.
 Amylase for the digestion of carbohydrates and lipase breaks down fats.
 These pancreatic juices are liberated into a system of ducts and culminated in the pancreatic duct when the food enters the stomach.

 The endocrine part of the pancreas includes islet cells that produce and liberate necessary hormones into the bloodstream.
 Two of the main pancreatic hormones are glucagon and insulin.
 Glucagon is responsible for raising blood sugar, and insulin does the contrary, i.e., lower blood sugar.

 Due to the inaccessibility of pancreas, the evaluation of pancreatic diseases could be difficult.

 Disorders that affect the pancreas include precancerous conditions, pancreatitis, and pancreatic cancer.
 Each disorder exhibits different symptoms and needs different treatments.